-Because air-conditioning systems typically are sized to keep a home cool on the hottest days of the year, they waste energy most of the time.
+Synopsis: Because air-conditioning systems typically are sized to keep a home cool on the hottest days of the year, they waste energy most of the time.
 Two-stage compressors, however, allow systems to run at either 100% capacity or 67% capacity, depending on the need.
-In this "How It Works" article, contributing editor Sean Groom explains how a two-stage compressor works.
+In this “How It Works” article, contributing editor Sean Groom explains how a two-stage compressor works.
 First, a scroll compressor pressurizes refrigerant and pumps it between indoor and outdoor coils.
-Next, in response to signals from the home's thermostat, a solenoid pilot valve either stays in the open position for partial-capacity operation, or in the closed position for full-capacity operation.
-Detailed illustrations show both the refrigerant-compression process and how the pilot valve determines operational capacity.
+Next, in response to signals from the home’s thermostat, a solenoid pilot valve either stays in the open position for partial-capacity operation, or in the closed position for full-capacity operation.
+Detailed illustrations in the PDF below show both the refrigerant-compression process and how the pilot valve determines operational capacity.